polkadot-fellows/xcm-format/README.md

 ### Version 0: Wildcard

-Indicates that the identifier is potentially relevant in all syntactically legal positions throughout all consensus systems.
+Indicates that the identifier is potentially relevant in all syntactically legal positions throughout all *Consensus Systems*.

 - `version: Compact<u32> = 0u32`